-7.6.1 The Council remains in a very difficult investment environment.
-Whilst counterparty risk appears to have eased, market sentiment has still been subject to bouts of, sometimes, extreme volatility and economic forecasts abound with uncertainty.
-However, we also have a very accommodating monetary policy, reflected in a 0.75% Bank Rate.
-As a consequence, the Council is not getting much of a return from deposits.
+- 7.8.1 The Council remains in a very fluid investment environment.
+Whilst counterparty risk appears to have settled down after a liquidity crunch blew up in March 2020, market sentiment has still been subject to bouts of volatility and economic forecasts abound with uncertainty.
+However, we also have a very accommodating monetary policy, reflected in a 0.10% Bank Rate.
+Consequently, the Council is not getting a material return from traditional deposits.
 Against this backdrop it is, nevertheless, easy to forget recent history, ignore market warnings and search for that extra return to ease revenue budget pressures.
-In this respect, we are seeing an increase in investment 'opportunities' being offered to councils or being discussed in the wider press.
-As a result the Council will consider the following when deliberating such investments.

-7.6.2 The Council will not look at just the return but at the product considering what is 'under the bonnet' if contemplating pooled investment vehicles.
+In this respect, we continue to see a range of investment 'opportunities' being offered to Councils or being discussed in the wider press.
+As a result the Council will consider the following when deliberating such investments. - 7.8.2 The Council will not look at just the return but at the product considering what is 'under the bonnet' if contemplating pooled investment vehicles.
 This applies to any investment opportunity.
 It is not enough that other councils are investing in a scheme.
 The treasury management team, is tasked through market rules to understand the product and appreciate the risks before investing.
-A quote from the Financial Conduct Authority puts the environment in context.

-The main risks in the industry for the coming year are firms designing products that:

-- aren't in the long-term interest of consumers - · don't respond to their needs - · a lack of transparency on what's being sold - a poor understanding by consumers of risk - a shift toward more complex structured products that lack oversight.
+The Financial Conduct Authority has flagged up that the main risks in the investment industry are firms designing products that: - aren't in the long-term interest of consumers - don't respond to their needs - a lack of transparency on what's being sold - a poor understanding by consumers of risk - a shift toward more complex structured products that lack oversight.

-7.6.3 Alternative investment instruments
+7.8.3 Alternative investment instruments